Housing Specialist - NAZ

 - Strong knowledge of community programs and resources, and the post-secondary education system.

 - Experience in partnering with economically disadvantaged populations.

-- Strong commitment to expectation that children growing up in north Minneapolis can succeed in academics and college.
+- Strong commitment to the expectation that children growing up in North Minneapolis can succeed in academics and college.

 - Ability to maintain confidentiality and boundaries in all interactions with residents, staff, volunteers, and the public.

 - Must have a valid driver’s license, proof of current insurance, a good driving record as determined by our insurance carrier, and a reliable vehicle.

 We know that employee health and well-being matters, so take care of yourself with PPL-sponsored health & dental insurance, employer-paid short & long-term disability insurance, life insurance, and paid parental leave.
 Voluntary life insurance; Health Savings Account (H.S.A.) or Flexible Spending Account (F.S.A.); P.T.O. & Paid Holidays.
 403(b) retirement plans with employer match; well-being programs, summer half-day Fridays; and an impactful presence in an organization that makes a difference in many lives.

 Salary: $19.23-$21.63/hr., DOQ